kubernetes/kops/docs/state.md

 #### Cross Account State-store

 Many enterprises prefer to run many AWS accounts.
 In these setups, having a shared cross-account S3 bucket for state may make inventory and management easier.
-Consider the S3 bucket living in Account B and the kops cluster living in Account A. In order to achieve this, you first need to let Account A access the s3 bucket.
+Consider the S3 bucket living in Account B and the kOps cluster living in Account A. In order to achieve this, you first need to let Account A access the s3 bucket.
 This is done by adding the following _bucket policy_ on the S3 bucket:

 ```json
 {